 For 15 years, I have been passionate about Jamaican music in general and the sound-system culture in particular.
 It led me to assist artists with their career development with digital marketing, initially via MySpace and later other social media.
 In 2008, I created my own online platform to promote new talents (lamygale.com).
 5 years later, I worked for the YouTube channel SoundAddictTV, filming and creating content such as video reports and conducting personal interviews.
 I was also community manager for a group of clash fans (12K members).
 Those various experiences allowed me to build up a solid network with sound-systems, artists and promoters within the reggae industry.

-Het Gymlokaal is where I found my capoeira family and so much guidance.
-It is an amazing gym with a holistic view of functional training using the body as a whole to move and play together.
-Our teacher, Sjuul Daamen, was also giving mobility and movement classes and my sparring partner, Sim Sidhu, teaches yoga.
+I started capoeira at Het Gymlokaal, an amazing gym with a holistic view of functional training using the body as a whole to move and play together.
+Our teacher, Sjuul Daamen, was also giving mobility and movement classes and my sparring partner, Sim Sidhu, was also teaching yoga there.
 They were both inspiring mentors on my fit journey.

-I’ve been experimenting with intermittent fasting.
+I’ve been experimenting with intermittent fasting for several years.
 After losing 25 kilos, I had to get familiar with my “new” body.
 I’m now learning how to move it, strengthen it and control it in liberating, playful and mindful ways.

 After learning that maté improves muscle strength recovery (and therefore reduces muscle pain!), I started drinking chimarrão and became a big fan of the super-powers it gives me everyday.
 I suddenly had so much energy, focus and awareness that it felt like I spent the first 35 years of my life asleep…

 I have always been a foodie.
 I was raised with an appreciation for terroir and I’ve always seen my mum paying a lot of attention to how she sources her food.
-Through my adult life, my lifestyle grew to become more and more conscious and healthy due to multiple reasons (and probably some influence of the rasta’s Ital diet).
-I am currently researching how to make cycle syncing work with my vegan diet.
+Through my adult life, my lifestyle grew to become more and more conscious and healthy due to multiple reasons (+ some influence of the rasta’s Ital diet).
+I am trying to combine cycle syncing with my vegan diet.

 Work, work, work, work, work